IbrahimDaurenov/market-factor-stat-arb/docs/signals.md

 \rightarrow
 z_t
 \rightarrow
-\text{entry/exit rules}
-\rightarrow
 p_t
 ```

+The mapping from $z_t$ to $p_t$ is determined by the entry and exit rules.

-AR(1) and empirical quantiles remain as alternative experiments rather than components of the final trading model.
+AR(1) and empirical quantiles remain alternative experiments rather than components of the final trading model.